uschpc/NSF21-528/Scripts_and_Tools/USC_simple_test.py/Sample_Output_with_Annotations.md

 Stream1:  [SUM]   0.00-20.00  sec  50.7 GBytes  21.8 Gbits/sec  422             sender
 Stream2:  [SUM]   0.00-20.00  sec  49.1 GBytes  21.1 Gbits/sec  376             sender
 ```
 So, I got 21.8 + 21.1 GBits/sec for 42.9 GBits/sec.
-Also take a note of the retries (Retr) in the 2nd to last column.
-I get those when I'm saturating some part of the flow (but sometimes is kind of hard to tell what part- it could one of the many network hops, TCP or OS buffers on one of the endpoints... that's all part of the fun).
+Also take note of the retries (Retr) in the 2nd to last column.
+I get those when I'm saturating some part of the flow (but sometimes it's kind of hard to tell what part- it could be one of the many network hops, TCP or OS buffers on one of the endpoints... that's all part of the fun).